Upstatement/ups-dock/README.md

 ## Project Setup

-You can add Ups Dock support to your project in two step
+You can add Ups Dock support to your project in two steps:

 1. Add the `VIRTUAL_HOST` and `UPS_DOCK_NAME` environment variables to your web service
 2. Add the `ups-dock` external network to your web service